"A delightful and fascinating book filled with insight and wit, which will make you think twice and cheer up." -- Steven Pinker

 Paperback.
 Condition: Good.
 Illustrated.
 Grade 2 out 5 points.
 This is a used book.
 Books has moderate wear on cover and pages.
 Books with this grade may have any of the following: Personalized notes/names, stickers/labels, markings on pages, bends/creases on cover/spine, ex-library markings.
 May not include extra materials such as dust jackets, access codes, CDs, accessories, etc. All orders ship by next business day!
 We are a small company and very thankful for your business!
 Seller Inventory # mon0000029166

 Paperback.
-Condition: Good.
+Condition: Very Good.
 No Jacket.
-Pages can have notes/highlighting.
-Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
-Seller Inventory # G0061452068I3N00
+Former library book; May have limited writing in cover pages.
+Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
+Seller Inventory # G0061452068I4N10